w3f/polkadot-wiki/docs/learn/learn-governance.md

 In governance v2, there is a special operation for intervening with a proposal that is already being voted on known as **Cancelation**.
 The operation will immediately reject an ongoing referendum regardless of its status.
 Depending on the roots of the incident there is also potential for the initial proposer of the deposit to get slashed.

-Cancelation is itself a governance operation which must be voted upon by the network in order to execute.
-Since there is usually some urgency to this type of operation, Cancelation comes with its own Origin and Track which has a low lead-time and Approval/Support curves with slightly sharper reductions in their thresholds for passing.
+Cancelation itself is a governance operation which must be voted upon by the network in order to be executed.
+Cancelation comes with its own Origin and Track which has a low lead-time and Approval/Support curves with slightly sharper reductions in their thresholds for passing, given that it is invoked with a sense of urgency.

 ### How to be a council member?